 Following his career at Boots, Barry has been Chairman of a number of successful, pioneering healthcare companies that have brought several ground breaking innovations to the NHS.
 Barry’s portfolio of innovative healthcare solutions includes e-health business, diagnostics tests and medicines development.

-Sir Michael Deegan CBE, Chief Executive
+Sir Michael Deegan CBE, Group Chief Executive

 Mike holds a first degree in law and a Masters degree in industrial relations from the University of Warwick, and has worked widely across the public sector including roles in local government and education.